Data Centers in Ottawa

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts: Data centers in Ottawa are strategically located to serve the federal government and the city's thriving technology sector in Kanata North.
-This proximity allows for low-latency connections essential for government services, research, and enterprise applications.
+Proximity To Key Business Districts: Data centers in Ottawa are strategically located to serve the high concentration of federal government agencies, research institutions, and the Kanata North technology park.
+This proximity enables low-latency solutions for public sector and tech industry clients.

-Regional Market Reach: Ottawa provides an excellent digital infrastructure hub for serving Eastern Ontario and Quebec.
-It acts as a strategic disaster recovery site for operations based in Toronto or Montreal and is a strong primary location for workloads targeting the national capital region.
+Regional Market Reach: Ottawa provides effective digital infrastructure coverage for Eastern Ontario and Western Quebec.
+It is also an ideal secondary or disaster recovery site for primary deployments in Toronto or Montreal.

 Natural Disaster Risk

-Ottawa has a low overall risk profile for natural disasters, with an INFORM Risk score of 2.7 out of 10, as of September 2025.
-This stability is a key advantage for organizations prioritizing uptime and business continuity.
+Ottawa has a low overall risk profile for natural disasters, with a score of 2.7 out of 10 as of September 2025.
+This stability is a key reason government and enterprise customers choose the market for critical infrastructure.

-- Tropical Cyclone: A very minor risk from remnants of storms moving far inland.
+- Tropical Cyclone: Very low risk of impact from remnants of distant storms.

-- Drought: A minimal risk factor for the area.
+- Drought: A minor risk factor for the area.